 - Preheat oven to 400°F.

-- Cut the sprouts in half lengthwise and toss with the garlic cloves, olive oil, salt, and pepper.
+Cut the sprouts in half lengthwise.
+Toss with the garlic cloves, olive oil, salt, and pepper.

-- Place on baking sheet and roast for 30-45 minutes or until golden brown and crispy.
+Place on a baking sheet and roast for 30-45 minutes, or until golden brown and crispy.

 Nutrition Information Per Serving

 Where does nutrition info come from?
 Nutrition facts are provided as a courtesy, sourced from the USDA Food Database.
 Net carb count excludes both fiber and sugar alcohols (though the latter are rarely seen on this site), because these do not affect blood sugar in most people.
 We try to be accurate, but feel free to make your own calculations.